-All our hot tub covers are made bespoke to meet your specific requirement.
-We have a choice of vinyl skins and a complete range of configurable insulation options to meet your specific requirement; from one of the lowest cost, best value covers available anywhere, through to a deluxe fully insulated cover suitable for the coldest ski chalet.
+These deluxe hot tub covers are made bespoke to meet your specific requirement.
+We offer a wide choice of vinyl skin colours and a complete range of configurable insulation options to meet your specific requirement; from an economical, but excellent quality, cover through to the highest specification rugged, insulated cover suitable for the coldest ski chalet.

 What Is Included as Standard?